drishti5055/Wine-quality-prediction/README.md

 # Wine Quality Prediction
-Use multiple machine learning algorithms to predict the wine quality.
+Used multiple machine learning algorithms to predict the wine quality.

 ## Goal